timeplus-io/proton-rust-client/Handover.md

 Suggested steps to do after the repo transfer:

+## Add the active maintainer

+Add the new / active maintainer to the following files: MAINTAINERS.md, CODEOWNERS, and CONTRIBUTING.md.

 ## Update Readme:
 - Updated Readme with logo etc.
 - Update missing links in Readme.
 These are links to issue tracker and wiki.
 Run ctr-F and search for FIXLINK to find them all

 ## Verify CI / Github actions: